manikd31/opencv-scripts/README.md

     TEST_PATH_OUT = r"C:/Users/user/Desktop"
     TEST_FILE_NAME = "video_name.mp4"

+---

 ## Usage

 To begin using the scripts, follow the commands mentioned below:

-1. `record_video.py`
+### Video Recording

 Use this script to record several videos in your desired directory just with the help of a few key presses.
 - Run the script using the command:

       python record_video.py